noaione/yuusha-shoukan-ln/sources/v04/chapter3.md

 I’ve heard from Alice that an adult Behemoth can be over a hundred meters tall, and even the baby Bell is quite large.
-However, I guess I’m still feeling skeptical that she can really grow to the size of a kaiju.
+However, I guess I’m still feeling skeptical that she can really grow to the size of a Kaiju.
 I mean, she’s already cute enough with her current size, so I hope she stays that way.

 [...Behemoth grows... very slowly...
 It would take about a thousand years... for